What is Medicare Part B Buy Back/Give Back?November 14, 2019

 Medicare Advantage plans are additions to your existing Medicare coverage.
 They can vary greatly in coverage amounts and premium prices.
 Some Medicare Advantage plans can come with a $0 premium or a low premium in addition to a Part B buy back (or give back, as some plans call it).

 If you pay your Part B premium automatically out of your Social Security check, this could feel like a bonus added to your monthly checks!
-You’ll start seeing a bit more coming in, which is nice.
+You’ll start seeing a bit more coming in, which is nice, assuming the plan you choose has the buy back option.

 Premium Give Back Plan?
 What’s the Catch?